petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/blogs/developer-guide/blog-api-basics.md

    unzip liferay-r3g4.zip
    ```

-1. [Find your Site's ID](../../../headless-delivery/consuming-apis/consuming-rest-services.md#identify-the-site-containing-the-data).
-You'll use this in different service calls below.
+1. [Find your site's ID](../../../headless-delivery/consuming-apis/consuming-rest-services.md#identify-the-site-containing-the-data).
+It's used in different service calls below.

-1. Use the cURL script to add a new blog post to your Site.
+1. Use the cURL script to add a new blog post to your site.
 On the command line, navigate to the `curl` folder.
-Execute the `BlogPosting_POST_ToSite.sh` script with your Site ID as a parameter.
+Execute the `BlogPosting_POST_ToSite.sh` script with your site ID as a parameter.

     ```bash
     ./BlogPosting_POST_ToSite.sh 1234